Music Director - John Charles (J.-C.) Coolen

 Sandra Jean Bedford began ringing handbells in 2007 with the Queensway Bellringers in Brantford.
 She is the organist and choir director at St. George United Church in St. George, and the director of the handbell choir at Wellington Square United Church in Burlington.
 Sandra Jean also plays in the Foundation Five handbell quintet.
 She is a retired elementry school teacher who volunteers weekly in both the day surgery unit and the diabetic clinic at Brantford General Hospital.

 Jennifer Bell grew up ringing at Lorne Park Baptist Chruch in Mississauga.
 She's an accountant during the week and a church musician on the weekend.
-After being away from bells for several years, she's looking forward to ringing with the Bronze Foundation in 2017.
+After being away from bells for several years, she was happy to start ringing with the Bronze Foundation in 2017.

 Helen Coxon has been a ringer with Royal York Road United Church's 'Jubellation' handbell choir in Toronto since 2001.
 Helen works at the Royal Ontario Museum during the day and as the Manager for the Orpheus Choir of Toronto in the evenings.
 She is also the mother of two boys and a miniature schnauzer.